Tourists flee Rhodes wildfires in Greece’s largest-ever evacuation - KESQ

 Scientists are warning that the extreme weather may only be a preview of what’s to come as the planet warms.

-“The weather extremes will continue to become more intense and our weather patterns could change in ways we yet can’t predict,” said Peter Stott, a science fellow in climate attribution at the UK Met Office told CNN.
+“The weather extremes will continue to become more intense and our weather patterns could change in ways we yet can’t predict,” Peter Stott, a science fellow in climate attribution at the UK Met Office, told CNN.

 The-CNN-Wire